bigdaddy015/iptool/README.md

         ipstart()
     print("How many pings would you like to do?
 The more the merrier!(The more you have the longer it takes, but more damage is done, you need more to affect the ip.)") amount = int(input())
-    print("What do you want the size of the ping to be?(anything over 1200 bytes will time out a lot of times, sometimes it doesn't, you can't do anything over 6500 bytes.
-The reccomended size is 1200.)") size = int(input())
+    print("What do you want the size of the ping to be?(anything over 15k bytes will time out a lot of times, sometimes it doesn't, you can't do anything over 65000 bytes.
+The reccomended size is 15k.)") size = int(input())
-    while True:
-        #loops and runs the ping attack
-        tsk = loop.create_task(ping(ip, size, amount))
+    asyncio.run(prepare(ip, size, amount))
-        loop.run_until_complete(tsk)

 #get a website info